Sample Efficient Algorithms for Learning Quantum Channels in PAC Model and the Approximate State Discrimination Problem: Problem Definitions

 \subsection{Learning Quantum Channels in PAC model}

 We now generalize classical PAC learning to the context of learning quantum channels.
 As above, we consider a learner trying to learn a target concept $c^* \in C$ from a known concept class $C$ with respect to an unknown distribution $D$.
-Here, we consider the concept class $C$ as a finite set of known $d_1$ to $d_2$ dimensional quantum channels, and $D$ as a distribution over computational basis sates $\zo^{\log d_1}$.\footnote{As already mentioned in Introduction, our algorithms work as long as we have the full classical descriptions of the input states.} Precisely, the learner is given access to a sample oracle ${\cal O}_{c^*, D}$ and outputs a hypothesis $h\in C$.
-The oracle ${\cal O}_{c^*, D}$ generates i.i.d. samples $(x_i, c^*(x_i))$, where each $x_i \leftarrow D$ is drawn according to the distribution $D$, and $c^*(x_i)$ is the (potentially mixed) quantum state outputted by $c^*$ on input $x_i$.
-The distance between two concepts $c$ and $h$ under the distribution $D$ is generalized to measure the expected trace distance $\Delta(c, h)= \mathbb{E}_{x\in D} \L[ \Delta_{tr}(c(x) ,h(x)) \leq \eps \R]$.
-The goal of the learner is to find a hypothesis $h$ with sufficiently small distance $\Delta_{D}(c^*,h)$ to $c^*$.
+Here, we consider the concept class $C$ as a finite set of known $d_1$ to $d_2$ dimensional quantum channels, and $D$ as a distribution over the Hilbert space of dimension $d_1$.
+Precisely, the learner is given access to a sample oracle ${\cal O}_{c^*, D}$ and outputs a hypothesis $h\in C$.
+The oracle ${\cal O}_{c^*, D}$ generates i.i.d. samples $(x_i, c^*(x_i))$, where each $x_i \leftarrow D$ is the classical description of a state drawn according to the distribution $D$, and $c^*(x_i)$ is the (potentially mixed) quantum state outputted by $c^*$ on input $x_i$.